 - Intrathecal permanent procedures (e.g. intrathecal pump implantation)

 - Sympathetic nerve/plexus procedures (e.g. stellate ganglion block, celiac plexus)

 - Peripheral nerve procedures (e.g. ilioinguinal, lateral femoral cutaneous nerve block)

 Inpatient Surgical Pain Management

-For patients who undergo surgery at Wake Forest Baptist Medical Center, pain management is an important part of the healing process.
-Our pain team includes physicians, advanced practice providers (nurse practitioners and physician assistants), and nurses who help ensure you are as comfortable as possible with minimal pain.
+For patients who undergo surgery at Wake Forest Baptist, pain management is an important part of the healing process.
+Our pain team includes physicians, advanced practice providers (nurse practitioners), and nurses who help ensure you are as comfortable as possible with minimal pain.

 For post-surgical pain we focus on identifying patients prior to surgery that may have pain that is difficult to manage postoperatively.
 This may include acute postoperative pain, acute pain related to trauma, acute chronic pain, or chronic pain patients that are admitted to the hospital for conditions not related to their pain diagnosis.

 Effective pain management has been shown to help patients heal more quickly and comfortably following a surgery.
 With less pain, you are more likely to be able to get out of bed, move with ease and do recommended breathing exercises.
 These simple steps can speed recovery, prevent lung problems, decrease the chance of a blood clot and shorten the overall length of time with pain.